Letters from Parents

 October 10, 2014

 Just think, this was about a year ago plus a couple weeks.
-I’m pretty pleased…I think he’s come up 3 to 4 grade levels.
-Many experts think that it’s unlikely for him to make that much progress.
+I’m very pleased…I think he’s come up 3 to 4 grade levels.
+Many experts think that it’s unlikely for a child to make that much progress.
 But I saw all the things he could do, and went from there.
 And he took it on and ran with it.

 Go, kid!!!!
 I love working with you, buddy. xoxo